-The government has set out its approach to avoiding a hard border between Northern Ireland and Ireland if the UK leaves the EU without a deal on 12 April.
+The government has set out its approach to avoiding a hard border between Northern Ireland and Ireland if the UK leaves the EU without a deal.

 The unique social, political and economic circumstances of Northern Ireland must be reflected in any arrangements that apply in a no deal scenario.